cekit/cekit/docs/descriptor.rst

 This key is **required**.

 Here you specify the schema version of the descriptor.
-This influences what versions of Concreate are able to parse it.
+This influences what versions of Cekit are able to parse it.

 .. code:: yaml